 Here’s what you can do, as well as what we’re doing.

 Increase Service We’re increasing service on subways, buses, LIRR and MNR to provide as much space as we can.
 Get all the details about service here.

 Clean and Disinfect We’re continuing our intensified cleaning procedures across the system.
 Learn more about what we’re doing here.

 Test Innovative Cleaning Solutions We’ve piloted the first ever UV Light proven to kill COVID-19, and are testing how it will work in our system’s yards and depots.
 We’re also testing electrostatic sprayers and antimicrobial biostats and launching a pilot to test new innovated air filters that kill microbes.
 Learn more.

 Enhance Safety & Security We’re deploying our team, including station agents, station ambassadors and wayfinders to help you move through stations.
 MTA PD and NYPD will also be at strategic locations.
-MTA PD has been directed to make no arrests or write summonses over masks or crowding.

 Deploy Hand Sanitizer We’ve installed yellow hand sanitizer dispensers in every subway station, that are built in-house, and continue testing different types of dispensers.
 Keep an eye out, and keep washing your hands.